 “You must be the change you wish to see in the world”.
 So said Mahatma Gandhi.
 What is the one thing that you and I can change to stop the rot in our lives, our society and our nation?
 As a Christian, I’m reminded by Jesus that I need not point out the speck in the eye of another before removing the log in mine.
 I see the issue at hand as being three-faceted; spiritual, social and economic.

-Icover menn the Bible book of Isaiah 6:5, it states “Woe to me!”
+In the Bible book of Isaiah 6:5, it states “Woe to me!”
 I cried.
 “I am ruined!
 For I am a man of unclean lips, and I live among a people of unclean lips, and my eyes have seen the King, the Lord Almighty.”
 In the previous chapter of the book, Prophet Isaiah had been pronouncing words of woe to the corrupt society in which he lived.
 The King now had died and when the Prophet went into the temple, he saw a vision.
 It was that of God’s throne in a very vivid manner until Isaiah no longer pronounced woes on others but did so on himself.
 In the holiness of the Most High, he saw his sin and Isaiah declared ruin upon himself.
 It reminds me of the evil times we live in and the general rebellion we have communally established against God and his ways.
 Ways that are just and pure.
 What have we become?

 How many ladies marvel at being referred to as ‘bi***es’ by men and only complain after being treated like female dogs?
 What sin are we hiding in ourselves that is now getting manifest through the sickening occurrences?
 You might argue that women are dressing provocatively and thus ‘asking for it’.
 I beg to differ.
-I once spent three weeks in Lokichoggio where women walk voice heardtopless and no one throws snide remarks their way nor strips them off the covering of the nether regions.
+I once spent three weeks in Lokichoggio where women walk topless and no one throws snide remarks their way nor strips them off the covering of the nether regions.
 We seem to suffer from a collective problem engraved in our mind that is now being manifest in deeds.

 Of course the moral decay around us has a socio-economic aspect to it.
 Listening to Judge Ian Mbugua on Sunday as he was being hosted on the Churchill Show, I couldn’t help but nod in agreement that real men are dwindling in numbers at an alarming rate.
 Instead, we have an ever-increasing number of inward weaklings masquerading as men.
 It’s a sad state, one that no one in particular is to blame but that needs urgent addressing.
 Kudos to this platform that is speaking out for men to arise.
 The elevation and massive attention given to the ‘girl child’, as many have pointed out led to years of neglect to their male counterparts.
 And like a receding wave, we now face a tsunami.